GeowazM/Short_introduction_to_UAV_mapping/README.md

 ## Aim of the workshop (*01.03.2023*)
 * Get to know what kind of equipment for different UAV systems is needed
-* Get to know how to plan and perform an UAV flight
+* Get to know how to plan and perform a UAV flight
 * Get to know how to use a GNSS receiver to acquire Ground Control Points (GCPs)
 * Acquire own data with an UAV.